Lorenagubaira/exercise-family-tree-static-api/README.md

 The first step to start coding is cloning the [python boilerplate](https://github.com/4GeeksAcademy/flask-rest-hello) or [nodejs boilerplate](https://github.com/4GeeksAcademy/expressjs-rest-hello) on your local computer or gitpod.

-a) If using Gitpod (recomended) you can clone the boilerplate by:
+a) If using Gitpod (recommended) you can clone the boilerplate by:

 - [python boilerplate](https://github.com/4GeeksAcademy/flask-rest-hello)
 - [nodejs boilerplate](https://github.com/4GeeksAcademy/expressjs-rest-hello)